26 September 2024

 • Physically, with violence or the threat of violence.
 Fists, guns, whatever.
 Remember, the patriarch is king, so he recognizes no government or police outside himself.

 The wife does everything else: She supervises the house and the kids.
 That is, depending on how much leeway her husband gives her; lots of ’em insist she do things to his satisfaction.
 And some patriarchs claim the wife only supervises the kids till the boys reach a certain age.
-Then they consider ’em young men, and since women aren’t allowed authority over men 1Ti 2.12 (which to their mind, supersedes any command to obey one’s mother Dt 21.18) the young men therefore step out from under her umbrella, and answer only to their father.
+Then they consider ’em young men, and since they figure women aren’t allowed authority over men 1Ti 2.12 (which to their minds, even supersedes the command to obey one’s mother Dt 21.18) the young men therefore step out from under her umbrella, and answer only to their father.

 But while age might be a factor when it comes to obeying mother, it’s never a factor when it comes to obeying the patriarch.
 He fully expects to rule his kids, no matter how old they get, no matter whose roof they live under.
-The patriarch’s adult sons are always under his umbrella, even when they have families and kids of their own.
-His adult daughters must always get his permission before they date anyone.
-(Married-off daughters are an exception… unless the patriarch discovers their new sons-in-law permit him to intimidate them.
-Then they’re not.)
+The patriarch’s adult sons are always under his umbrella, even when they have families and kids of their own, and live in whole other countries.
+His adult daughters must always get his permission before they date anyone, no matter how old they are.
 Hence if Great-Grandpa decrees the family isn’t allowed to listen to that evil rock ’n roll music, his adult sons, their adult sons, and his great-grandkids, can’t.
 Seriously.

 ’Cause umbrellas of protection. ’Cause patriarchy.
 It’s a biblical principle, they insist; it’s God’s natural order of things.
 Get out from under your proper umbrella, and you’re gonna get rained on.
-Or scorched, or whatever it is your umbrella is keeping away.
+Or scorched; if your umbrella is keeping away the hot sun or fire, or what have you.

-But as a biblical principle, there’s no evidence God is okay with patriarchy.
+Okay.
+As a biblical principle, there’s no evidence God approves of patriarchy.
 On the contrary: We have one Lord, Christ Jesus, 1Co 8.6 like the creeds say.
 There’s only one mediator between us and God, Christ Jesus.
 1Ti 2.5 And you see the umbrella diagram: In it, the husband becomes the mediator.
 It’s only when the woman follows him, when the kids obey him, that they’re right with God.
 That’s the fatal flaw of patriarchy.
 That’s how we know it’s of antichrist, not Christ.
 It’s a system which tries to usurp Jesus’s authority.

 Some patriarchs try to disguise their heresy by putting “Jesus” on the top umbrella, not “God.”
 In so doing, all they’ve done is create an unbiblical go-between, keeping people from Jesus.
 There’s still only one Lord, and it’s not any bloody patriarch.